Homebrew Rules for Pathfinder 2e

 Hero points work mostly as normal, with a few changes.

-1. Apply Grit: You may spend a Hero Point BEFORE any roll to take the better of both rolls. (e.g. Fortune effect, Advantage).
+- Apply Grit: A player may spend a character’s Hero Point BEFORE any roll to take the better of both rolls. (e.g. a Fortune effect, or Advantage).

-4. Hero Points will largely be rewarded during the session for story-centric roleplaying.
+- Hero Points will be rewarded during the session for story-centric roleplaying and out-of-the-box thinking.
 Such as in-character exposition or sub-optimal choices or self-imposed negative conditions for the sake of the narrative.
+Characters can have up to 3 hero points during the session.

 .